discordjs/guide/guide/preparations/setting-up-a-linter.md

 * [ESLint for Atom](https://atom.io/packages/eslint)
 * [ESLint for Sublime Text](https://packagecontrol.io/packages/ESLint)

+<p class="tip">You can install each of these directly inside the editors themselves.
+For Visual Studio Code, press `Ctrl + Shift + X`.
+For Atom, press `Ctrl + ,` and click on "Install".
+For Sublime, press `Ctrl + Shift + P` and search for "Install Package" (available with [Package Control](https://packagecontrol.io/installation).
+After that, you may then search for "eslint" and install it through there.</p>

 ### Setting up ESLint rules

 ESLint may display a lot of warnings and errors about your code when you start using it, but don't let this startle you.
 In order to get started, follow these steps: